06/22/2025

 🔥. . .🔥. . .🔥. . .🔥. . .🔥

-Panting uncontrollably, cannot stop to drink much if at all
+Panting uncontrollably, cannot stop to drink much, if at all

 Staggering, wobbly

-Trembling - can progress to seizures
+Trembling which can progress to seizures

 Limp, trouble standing, prefers to lay down